ibrahimlawal/cards-sdk-sample/README.md

 ### [js/main.js](js/main.js)

-This handles paystack.js on your behalf leaving you to only style the divs in `pay.html`
+This handles payment on your behalf leaving you to only style the divs in `pay.html`

 ### [js/app.js](js/app.js)